Computer-History-and-Simulation-Group/Open-SIMH/README.md

 The Open SIMH simulators package is located here:   https://github.com/open-simh/

 **I strongly encourage anyone interested in Computer History and Computer Simulations to look and this very worthwhile project (and even get involved)!**

+**Also check out the SIMH mailing list at https://groups.io/g/SIMH**